-- Non-Current Assets: Two construction projects at the Westmoreland Campus contributed to the net increase in the Capital Assets total by \$285,671.
-The two projects that started in 20-21 included an HVAC system upgrade and a seismic retrofit project. - Non-Current Liabilities: The decrease includes the annual principal payments on the debt service. - The net pension liability increased \$2,980,693.
+- Non-Current Assets: Included in the balance increase of \$761,831 is a net increase of \$699,209 in capital assets.
+The ESD replaced the roof at the main campus which added \$714,846 to the total.
+Other additions and a deduction for depreciation resulted in the \$699,209 increase. - The net pension liability increased \$2,023,229.
 The district's proportionate share of the PERS system wide unfunded liability is reflected in the chart.
 The other PERS related adjustments are reflected in the Deferred Outflows & Inflows of Resources lines in both assets and liabilities.
-The net amount of the adjustments for PERS reduced the net position by \$1,790,875.
+The net amount of the adjustments for PERS reduced the net position by \$1,572,714.